 If you’re unsure if you have spider veins or varicose veins, try our vein self-assessment tool.

 Smaller than varicose veins – usually no more than 2mm in size – reticular veins also do not protrude above the skin the way that varicose veins do.
 Blue or purple in colour (because of the deoxygenated blood that fills them), they are most commonly found on the inner thigh, the backs of knees, or on the legs and ankles.
 They may not be quite as noticeable as the larger varicose veins, but their appearance nonetheless deters many people from wearing shorts, bathing suits, skirts, or other clothing that reveals areas of the skin where they are visible.

 Reticular veins can also produce symptoms such as pain and discomfort in the areas surrounding them.
-More important, they can serve as "feeder veins" for clumps of spider veins, serving as the source of excess blood that fills them.
+More importantly, they can serve as “feeder veins” for clumps of spider veins, serving as the source of excess blood that fills them.

 What can be done about reticular veins?

 Fortunately, removal of reticular veins is now almost as much of a routine procedure as the removal of varicose veins.
 As an “added plus,” removal of reticular veins can often help to eliminate “downstream” spider veins as well.